Brritany/MLstatkit/README.md

 - **threshold** : float, optional
     Threshold to convert probabilities to binary labels for 'f1' scoring function (default is 0.5).
 - **average** : str, optional
-    This parameter is required for multiclass/multilabel targets. default is 'macro'.
+    This parameter is required for multiclass/multilabel targets. (default is 'macro').
     If None, the scores for each class are returned.
 Otherwise, this determines the type of averaging performed on the data.

 #### Returns: